wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 * [Get started with Linux-based Storm on HDInsight](/documentation/articles/hdinsight-apache-storm-tutorial-get-started): A quick-start tutorial for provisioning a Storm on HDInsight cluster and running sample Storm topologies.

-* [Provision HDInsight on Linux](/documentation/articles/hdinsight-provision-clusters): Learn how to provision an HDInsight Hadoop cluster on Linux through the Azure Management Portal, Azure CLI, or Azure PowerShell.
+* [Provision HDInsight on Linux](/documentation/articles/hdinsight-provision-clusters-v1): Learn how to provision an HDInsight Hadoop cluster on Linux through the Azure Management Portal, Azure CLI, or Azure PowerShell.

 * [Working with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-information): Get some quick tips on working with Hadoop Linux clusters provisioned on Azure.

 * [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari): Learn how to monitor and manage your Linux-based Hadoop on HDInsight cluster by using Ambari Web, or the Ambari REST API.

-### HDInsight on Windows

-* [HDInsight documentation](/documentation/services/hdinsight/): The documentation page for Azure HDInsight with links to articles, videos, and more resources.

-* [Learning map for HDInsight](/documentation/articles/hdinsight-learn-map): A guided tour of Hadoop documentation for HDInsight.

-* [Get started with Azure HDInsight](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows): A quick-start tutorial for using Hadoop in HDInsight.

-* [Run the HDInsight samples](/documentation/articles/hdinsight-run-samples): A tutorial on how to run the samples that ship with HDInsight.

-* [Azure HDInsight SDK](http://msdnstage.redmond.corp.microsoft.com/zh-cn/library/dn479185.aspx): Reference documentation for the HDInsight SDK.

 ### Apache Hadoop